 Cross-sectional tests display the heterogeneities among the fire-selling activities of derivative funds.
-First, bond funds mainly sell liquid corporate bonds to meet the payment obligations of speculative derivative positions, indicating that during a turbulent time, derivative speculators tend to liquidate relative liquid assets to avoid short-term liquidation costs (Scholes, 2000; Ma et al., 2022).
+First, bond funds mainly sell liquid corporate bonds to meet the payment obligations of speculative derivative positions, indicating that during a turbulent time, derivative speculators tend to liquidate relative liquid assets to avoid short-term liquidation costs (Scholes, 2000; Brown et al., 2009).
 Furthermore, the forced liquidations appear concentrated amid derivative speculators with heavily leveraged positions or inadequate liquid cushions.
 The intuition is that heavily leveraged derivative positions trigger more losses and compel derivative speculators to unwind more bond holdings to satisfy corresponding payment obligations.
-During an economic downturn, liquid buffers play a crucial role in alleviating forced liquidations (Morris et al., 2017; Chernenko and Sunderam, 2020).
+During an economic downturn, liquid buffers play a crucial role in alleviating forced liquidations (Morris et al., 2017; Chernenko and Sunderam, 2020; Jiang et al., 2021).
 Funds short of such a liquidity management tool must scale down non-derivative assets to meet the margin requirements of speculative derivative positions.

 Given that speculative derivative usage leads to forced liquidations, I test for the asset pricing implications of bond funds' derivative speculations.
-In the spirit of Coval and Stafford (2007) and Brunnermeier and Pedersen (2009), I document that excessive selling by derivative speculators exerts substantial price pressure on corporate bond markets and causes a considerable price decline during market stress.
-Concretely, corporate bonds primarily owned by derivative speculators before the Covid-19 crisis experienced a price depression once the pandemic began.
-The economic magnitude is sizable: Bonds mainly owned by derivative speculators experience an additional 10.02 basis point drop in daily returns, representing 13% of the median daily bond return during the crisis.
+I document that excessive selling by derivative speculators exerts substantial price pressure on corporate bond markets and causes a considerable price decline (Coval and Stafford, 2007; Brunnermeier and Pedersen, 2009).
+Concretely, corporate bonds primarily owned by derivative speculators before the crisis experienced an enormous price depression after the pandemic hit.
+The economic magnitude is sizable: Bonds mainly owned by derivative speculators experience an additional 10.08 basis point drop in daily returns, representing 45% of the mean daily bond return during the crisis.
 Once the Fed intervenes after March 23, 2020, these hard-beaten bonds exhibit a greater price reversal.
 These results are robust to including rich fixed effects that remove time-varying common exposures at the issuer, rating, and industry level, mitigating the possibility that bond-issuer fundamentals rather than mutual fund selling pressure explain my findings (Choi et al., 2020).
 Because leverage-induced liquidations introduce non-fundamental risks, I find that bonds heavily exposed to derivative speculations exhibit higher return volatility than low-exposure counterparts during and after the Covid-19 crisis.
-In terms of economic magnitude, a one-standard-deviation increase in derivative speculators' ownership raises monthly bond return volatility by 0.117% (0.041%) during the Covid-19 pandemic (post-pandemic), equivalent to 9.5% (0.03%) of the sample mean.
+In terms of economic magnitude, a one-standard-deviation increase in derivative speculators' ownership raises monthly bond return volatility by 0.12% (0.04%) during the Covid-19 pandemic (post-pandemic), equivalent to 9% (0.03%) of the sample mean.

 My empirical findings have implications for the recent SEC reform governing mutual funds' derivative usage (Rule 18f-4).
 The new regulation aims to provide a standardized guideline prohibiting destructive derivatives uses amid mutual funds, thereby protecting investor interests.
 Specifically, Rule 18-f4 mandates funds to adopt an independent risk management program that monitors derivative positions' risk levels and imposes an explicit VaR limit to alleviate disruptive effects of fund leverage risk.
-Despite these novel changes, my paper documents that mutual funds utilize derivatives for speculative and hedging purposes, and different derivative uses could generate distinct outcomes for financial market stability.
-Disclosing funds' motives of derivative uses can improve fund shareholders' welfare and facilitate policymakers' oversight.
-Furthermore, my analysis suggests that the destabilizing impact of funds' derivative usage primarily comes from leverage risks of derivative positions.
-Hence, more reliable leverage risk metrics could mitigate the potential disrupting effects of funds' leveraged derivative positions.
+Despite these novel changes to curb the negative externalities of derivative usage, my results suggest that funds should disclose more information about the motives of their derivative use to their shareholders.
+For instance, funds could directly report the derivative exposure for speculation and hedging.
+Fund investors also need to know details about the operation of the derivatives risk management program.
+Furthermore, my analysis highlights the destabilizing impact of funds' leverage-induced liquidation behavior.
+Because VaR is not a direct measure of leverage risk and relies on historical data, policymakers can adopt more reliable leverage risk metrics to mitigate the potential disrupting effects of funds' leveraged derivative positions.